zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

-## Associate an existing VM
+## Associate an existing virtual machine

-For the initial release of a capacity reservation, a VM must be allocated to a capacity reservation:
+For the initial release of a capacity reservation, a virtual machine must be allocated to a capacity reservation:

 - If not already complete, follow guidance to create a capacity reservation group and capacity reservation.
 Or increment the quantity of an existing capacity reservation so there's unused reserved capacity.
-- Deallocate the VM.
+- Deallocate the virtual machine.
 - Update the capacity reservation group property on the VM.
 - Restart the VM.

 ### [API](#tab/api2)

-1. Deallocate the VM:
+1. Deallocate the virtual machine:

     ```rest
     PUT https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourcegroupname}/providers/Microsoft.Compute/virtualMachines/{VirtualMachineName}/deallocate?api-version=2021-04-01